 Rochester Institute of Technology Application Requirements

 For traditional first-year enrollment, applicants can submit either the Common Application or use the RIT admissions portal.
-The application fee is $65, and all students also need to send official high school transcripts, a letter of recommendation, and SAT or ACT scores.
+The application fee is $65, and all students also need to send official high school transcripts, a letter of recommendation and SAT or ACT scores.
 For those interested in the arts, a portfolio is also required that meets specific requirements depending on the desired major.
 Transfer applicants only need to submit high school transcripts and test scores if they have less than 30 hours of transferable credit.
 Admission is competitive, and the board takes a holistic view when evaluating applications, examining extracurricular activities, desired major, and rigor of coursework in addition to test scores and GPA.
-At the graduate level, all students need to fill out the online application and include $65 fee, transcripts showing completion of an undergraduate degree, personal statement, resume, and at least two letters of recommendations.
+At the graduate level, all students need to fill out the online application and include $65 fee, transcripts showing completion of an undergraduate degree, a personal statement, resume, and at least two letters of recommendation.
 Some departments also require standardized test scores, a portfolio, or a writing sample.
 Online programs, both graduate and undergraduate, have the same requirements as the on-campus versions.

 Tuition and Financial Aid

 Full-time campus-based undergraduate and graduate students at RIT can expect to pay around $22,000 each semester for tuition.
 Online tuition is assessed strictly by credit hour with undergraduate and graduate rates of $978 and $1081 per hour respectively.
 Students in the National Technical Institute for the Deaf program receive a tuition discount bringing the total to around $8000 and $9500 each semester for the undergraduate and graduate levels.
 There are a variety of other scholarships and grants available, and all incoming freshmen are automatically eligible for merit-based awards.
-At the graduate level, scholarships and assistantships are offered by individual department.
+At the graduate level, scholarships and assistantships are offered by individual departments.
 Rochester Institute of Technology encourages all students to set up a meeting with a financial adviser after submitting a FAFSA.